 The Miss World Pageant now also has a Bikini Category.

-Whilst the Bikini has conquered the world, the story of the Island which gave the Bikini its name is not a happy one.
+Whilst the Bikini has evolved to conquere the world, the story of the Island which gave the Bikini its name is not a happy one.

 Between 1946 and 1954, a total of 23 Nuclear Tests were conducted on Bikini Atoll by the United States, devastating the Marshall Islands and its population.

-To date the Island and its environment have not fully recovered from one what has been described as one of the worst cases of Nuclear Radiation Fallout in History.
+To date Bikini Island and its environment have not fully recovered from one what has been described as one of the worst cases of Nuclear Radiation Fallout in History.

-So while the Bikini is here to stay, the story of the modern Bikini represents both Cultural progress and contradiction.
+So while the evolution of the Bikini means that the Bikini is here to stay, the story of the modern Bikini represents both Cultural progress and contradiction.